 11. Monster Halloween Candy Bark

-This monster Halloween candy bark recipe by Fork and Beans is on point with the Halloween theme.
-Those homemade googly eyes add a little of spookiness, which is certainly great for the occasion.
+This homemade Halloween candy bark recipe by Fork and Beans is on point with the theme.
+Those homemade googly eyes add a little spookiness, which is undoubtedly great for the occasion.

 Learn more homemade Halloween candy recipes in this Mind Over Munch video: